ihr2295/irha_games/README.md

 - This Rock Paper Scissors game was inspired by a tutorial on GeeksforGeeks:
   [Rock Paper and Scissor Game using JavaScript](https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/).

 In my last submission of this project, it was indicated by the Code Institute Results Committee that I copied or plagiarized this project.
-To address this, I have created this document to explain the differences between my project and the tutorial.
+To address this, I have created this  [Document](https://github.com/ihr2295/irha_games/blob/main/assets/pdf/Structural_Differences.pdf) to explain the differences between my project and the tutorial.
 #### Explanation

 While the logic and structure of the game were inspired by the GeeksforGeeks tutorial, I wrote the code independently.
 The following points highlight the differences and my original contributions: